 - It can be used to create a View Only wallet (cli wallet only), which only shows a cumulative balance of all incoming transactions for an address (does not show outgoing transactions, and thus the balance may not accurately reflect the true balance of the wallet).

 Your Safex Public Address is actually a combination of your Public View Key and your Public Spend Key, along with a network byte identifier (checks you are on Safex Mainnet network) and a checksum value.

 However, Public Addresses aren't actually included in any sent transaction - whenever someone sends coins to an intended Public Address, a One-Time Address (aka Stealth Address) is generated from the recipient's Public Address, and the coins get sent to the Stealth Address.

 In this way, every transaction has its own unique address that Safex Token/Safex Cash gets sent to, and outside parties are unable to trace back the transaction to the actual public address to which they are received.

 When the recipient's wallet checks blocks for incoming transactions, it is able to detect which Stealth Addresses are paired to the owner's actual Public Address (or, more correctly, their view key), and the incoming transaction is thus detected.

 Further to that, the sender of the coins doesn't actually use their own Public Address as the sending address either.
 Rather, the transaction is signed with a one-time spend key created from the sender's Private Spend Key.
 So not only can't the recipient of the transaction be found from the transaction data but the sender likewise is protected from detection.

 Any regular Public Address can be considered a Standard Address.
-Within the rpc and cli wallets, advanced users can actually create subaddresses and/or integrated addresses that can be used within the umbrella of the standard address for various purposes.
+Within the rpc and cli wallets, advanced users can actually create SUBADDRESSES and/or INTEGRATED ADDRESSES that can be used within the umbrella of the STANDARS ADDRESS for various purposes.

 Read more similar texts.